aaleta/C72h-whiteworms/README.md

 This work is the output of the Complexity72h workshop, held at IFISC in Palma, Spain, 26-30 June 2023, https://www.complexity72h.com.
 AST acknowledges support by FCT – Funda ̧c ̃ao para a Ciˆencia e Tecnologia – through the LASIGE Research Unit, ref.
 UIDB/00408/2020 and ref.
 UIDP/ 00408/2020.
 AA acknowledges support from the grant RYC2021-033226-I funded by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.

+- The complete graph for N = 10 000 exceeds the size limits of GitHub.
+Thus, it must be generated locally.